BeaGordon/ESAC_MODEL/README.md

 # ESAC_MODEL
-The code and data included in this repository are intended to support analysis of hydroclimatic processes and a local governance scale.
+The code and data included in this repository are intended to support analysis of hydroclimatic processes at a local governance scale.

 This repository includes all code required to processes data for evaluating exposure, sensitivity, adaptive capacity, vulnerability, & resilience in 13 local governance units in the western US.